swipe-left-project/ddps2023groupproject/README.md

-## 2020 Democratic Primaries and the Media
-## Exploring Gender Bias in the Discourse Around Presidential Candidates
+## 2020 Democratic Primaries and the Media: Exploring Gender Bias in the Discourse Around Presidential Candidates
 ### Diving into the Digital Public Space: Final Project (Sciences Po, Paris)

 This repository contains the following files: